intel/scikit-learn-intelex/README.md

 ## PREREQUISITES
 ### Prerequisites for building binary packages
 * Python 3.6
-* jinja2
+* Jinja2
-* cython
+* Cython
-* numpy
+* Numpy
 * A C++ compiler with C++11 support
 * Intel(R) Threading Building Blocks (Intel(R) TBB) (https://www.threadingbuildingblocks.org/)
+  * You can use the pre-built conda package from Intel's test channel on anaconda.org (see below)
 * Intel(R) Concurrent Collections (Intel(R) CnC) version 1.2.200 or later (https://github.com/icnc/icnc)
-  * for python conda can automatically use the pre-built package from anaconda cloud (see below)
+  * You can use the pre-built conda package from Intel's test channel on anaconda.org (see below)
 * Intel(R) Data Analytics Acceleration Library (Intel(R) DAAL) version 2018 (https://github.com/01org/daal)
+  * You can use the pre-built conda package from Intel's test channel on anaconda.org (see below)
 * Intel(R) MPI
+  * You can use the conda package from Intel's test channel on anaconda.org (see below)

 ### Setting up a build environment
 The easiest path for getting cython, DAAL, TBB, CnC etc. is by creating a conda environment and setting environment variables: